-- Solaris OS: /var/sadm/install/productregistry
+- Solaris OS: /var/sadm/install/productregistry - Linux:/var/opt/sun/install/productregistry

-- Linux:/var/opt/sun/install/productregistry

-- HP-UX:/var/adm/sw/productregistry

-When packages are removed by the uninstaller or the package remove commands (Solaris pkgrm, Linux rpm -e, or HP-UX swremove), those package entries are deleted from the product registry.
+When packages are removed by the uninstaller or the package remove commands (Solaris pkgrm or Linux rpm -e), those package entries are deleted from the product registry.
 However, you might encounter a situation where your product registry has not been fully updated.
 This situation causes a subsequent installation to fail because those components are still considered to be on the host (they are still in the product registry).
 In this case, update the product registry to correctly reflect the packages that are actually installed on your host.